GenomicsAotearoa/long-read-assembly/docs/pages/day3c_phased_assemblies_in_action.md

     - <a href="https://github.com/chhylp123/hifiasm">hifiasm</a>(<a href="https://doi.org/10.1038/s41587-022-01261-x">Cheng <em>et al.</em> 2022</a>)

-We&rsquo;re going to run ModDotPlot on part of the Y chromosome from our earlier assembly.
+We're going to run ModDotPlot on part of the Y chromosome from our earlier assembly.
 First we&rsquo;ll need to identify the appropriate chunk, which can be done a few different ways depending on the sequence you&rsquo;re looking for.
 ChrY somtimes appears tied on only one end to chrX in the Bandage